 Innovative Manufacturing CRC (IMCRC) Research Project FundingOverview

-This program aims to develop innovative new products and services in Australia’s manufacturing sector.
-It operates in the context of the Australian government’s Cooperative Research Centre (CRC) program to improve the competitiveness, productivity and sustainability of Australian manufacturing firms, and to drive digital and business model transformation.
+This program aims to help catalyse the transformation of Australian manufacturing through collaborative investment, research impact and innovation.
+It operates in the context of the Australian Government’s Cooperative Research Centre (CRC) program to improve the competitiveness, productivity and sustainability of Australian manufacturing firms, and to drive digital and business model transformation.

 The program currently has four themes which will continue to evolve over time to align with new innovations and industry demand:

 Funding between $250,000 to $3 million is available on a dollar-for-dollar matched funding basis.
 By exception, projects may be considered between $150,000 and $250,000, where these projects have a strong fit to the IMCRC strategy and project selection criteria.

 Applicants are required to provide co-contribution in cash and in-kind.
 Please refer to the Guidelines for the co-contribution requirements.